TimothyYW/Project_05/README.md

 + As technical user, I want to know which models performing better and which one performing worst.
 (Modeling.ipynb)

-+ As techincal user, I want to
++ As techincal user, I want to know the process of the ML model.
+(Modeling.ipynb)

 + As client, I want to have a clean datasets that are easy to understand.
 (Data_Cleaning.ipynb)

 + As user, I want to know the source of the data.

-+ As client, I want to see the dashboard where the data being process
++ As client, I want to see the dashboard where the data can be process.

 + As user, I want to see graphs that are simplfied (Data_Cleaning.ipynb)

 + As client,

-+ As
++ As user, I want to have access to both unclean and clean data (Data_Cleaning.ipynb)

-+ As
++ As user, I want to know the summrize of the project.

 ## **3. Hypothesis and how to validate**